martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 fact(5);
 `);
 ```
-The following clause, inserted in front of the handling of return statements
+The following clause, inserted in front of the handling of return statements,
 takes care of this case.
 ``` js
         } else if (is_return_statement(component) &&